DidierLeBail/Temporal-networks-PhD-code/README.md

 - node labels from 0 to N-1
 - integer time starting from 0, and increasing by at most 1 from one interaction to the next
 - interactions organized as three columns (time, node 1, node 2), with the rows sorted by increasing time.
+- no self-loops
+- each edge is active at most once per time step

 ## papers
 Here you will find the code used to produce the material and plots used in the three aforementioned papers.